Rethinking Multi-objective Ranking Ensemble in Recommender System: From Score Fusion to Rank Consistency: HarmonRank

 \subsubsection{Relation-aware Module}

-We align the shared parts between objectives with a relation-aware two-step paradigm, first \textit{align} then \textit{ensemble}.
+We align the shared parts between objectives with a relation-aware paradigm by two steps: first \textit{align} then \textit{ensemble}.
 For \textit{align} step, as shown in Fig. \ref{main}(b), we utilize self-attention mechanism \cite{self_attention} to capture pairwise relations between objectives.
 Through dynamic computation of relations between objectives, the aligned common parts between them are extracted.
 Specifically, the softmax normalized dot products between projected objective vectors, $\mathbf{Q}_r$ and $\mathbf{K}_r$, form the self attention matrix $\mathbf{A}_{r} \in \mathbb{R}^{m\times m}$ between them.
 This matrix naturally represents the relation strengths between objectives.
 Then the original score embeddings are integrated into the representations $\mathbf{x}_r$ according to the attention matrix.

-Although we achieve inter-objective alignment, we still lack clear guidance on how to fuse multiple objectives into a unified score.
-Fortunately, user-specific personalized information, including user profile and context feature, can serve as strong inductive bias to guide this fusion.
+Although we capture inter-objective commonalities in this way, we still lack clear guidance on how to fuse multiple objectives into a unified score.
+Fortunately, user-specific personalized information including user profile and context feature, can serve as strong inductive bias to guide this fusion.
 We cast the personalized information as a \textit{query}, and search with it over multi-objective scores.
-We use the searched result as the fused score encodings to obtain ensemble score.
-In this way, we implicitly let model answer a question that \textit{`Which objects can best represent the user’s holistic intentions in the current context?'}.
+We use the searched result as the fused score encodings to obtain the ensemble score.
+In this way, we implicitly let model answer a question that \textit{which objects can best represent the user’s holistic intentions in the current context?}.
 Specifically, we transform personalized information into the query vector $\mathbf{Q}_p$ by linear projection, similar to key and value vectors.